xbeat/Machine-Learning/README.md

 Introduction to Magic Methods

 Magic methods, also known as dunder methods (double underscore), form the foundation of Python's data model, enabling operator overloading and customization of object behavior.
 They define how objects respond to operators, attribute access, and built-in functions, making Python's syntax more intuitive and expressive.

+## Two-Way ANOVA Analysis with Python

+Introduction to Two-Way ANOVA

+Two-way ANOVA extends one-way ANOVA by examining the influence of two independent categorical variables on a dependent variable.
+It evaluates main effects of each factor and their interaction effect, providing deeper insights into complex relationships within the data.

 ## How to Create Custom Exception in Python